legendcodermartino1245/ldac-optimization-guide/README.md

 - ❌ **Fast Pair never injects LDAC 990**, and a “clean” Fast Pair state never occurs on Samsung
 - ✅ **Music Center SBC**, even when triggered after override, *will overwrite* it and store SBC
 - ✅ **LDAC 990 will only persist** if applied *after* SBC has successfully overwritten the override
+> ✅ **Note:** BCC can override Samsung's injected LDAC Adaptive *during the session*, even if it cannot store the codec persistently.

 ---